jakic12/UpDude/README.md

 Our rich configuration model allows for a wide arrangement of use cases, limited only by the user's imagination.
 We developed a configuration generator powered by AI technology, which aids in finding inventive uses for UpDude.

-UpDude also supports Mobile Actions (works with Bixby, Google assistant, Siri, etc.), which provides a rich environment of if-this-then-that rules, which further increase the utility power of our application.
+UpDude also supports Mobile Actions (confirmed to work with Bixby, but should work with others too), which provides a rich environment of if-this-then-that rules, which further increase the utility power of our application.

 ![bixby routines](demo/bixby.png)